 The PCBS serves nearly 600 students enrolled in the aforementioned postgraduate programmes.
-Since its inception in 2019, the PCBS has been the FMSC's most sustainable unit, contributing to the Faculty's academic excellence in taught postgraduate programs while also significantly contributing to the Faculty's human resources and infrastructure development.
-In this context, the PCBS, as the FMSC's operating entity for postgraduate programs, is obligated to uphold the highest academic and administrative standards for the benefit of both the postgraduate students and FMSC staff.
+Since its inception in 2019, the PCBS has been the FMSC's most sustainable unit, contributing to the Faculty's academic excellence in taught postgraduate programmes while also significantly contributing to the Faculty's human resources and infrastructure development.